magomimmo/modern-cljs/doc/tutorial-03.md

 ## Add lein-ring plugin to our project.clj

-> NOTE 1: `modern-cljs` has been tested with **lein version
-> 2.0.0-preview10**.
-On January 10th 2013 lein reached version
-> **2.0.0-RC1**.
-Due to lein-ring 0.7.5 depending from leinjacker
-> version 0.2.0, lein 2.0.0-RC1 does not work.
-If you still want to
-> use RC1 version of lein, you need to update modern-cljs dependencies
-> with **lein-ring 0.8.0-SNAPSHOT** which includes **leinjacker
-> 0.4.1** as updated dependency.
-If, instead, you prefer to stay with
-> version 2.0.0-preview10 of lein, you need to downgrade lein by
-> running the following command at terminal prompt: `$ lein upgrade
-> "2.0.0-preview10"`

 We already saw how `lein-cljsbuild` plugin helped us in managing the build, the configuration and the running of CLJS code.
 In a similar way, we're going to use [lein-ring][3] plugin to manage and automate common